Wireless IoT Network Protocols

-BLE is a version of Bluetooth designed for lower-powered devices that use less data.
-To conserve power, BLE remains in sleep mode except when a connection is initiated.
+Bluetooth LE is a version of Bluetooth designed for lower-powered devices that use less data.
+To conserve power, Bluetooth LE remains in sleep mode except when a connection is initiated.
 This makes it ideal for wearable fitness trackers and health monitors.

 ZigBee is a 2.4 GHz mesh local area network (LAN) protocol.
 It was originally designed for building automation and control—so things like wireless thermostats and lighting systems often use ZigBee.